dalgona coffee

 – Collection of the dried particles

-• In spray-drying, the coffee extract is sprayed into a stream of hot air at the top of a tall cylindrical tower.
-As the droplets fall, they dry, becoming a fine powder by the time they reach the bottom.
+- In spray-drying, the coffee extract is sprayed into a stream of hot air at the top of a tall cylindrical tower.
+As the droplets fall, they dry, becoming a fine powder when they reach the bottom.
 The powder may then be agglomerated into granules to facilitate dosage and dissolution.
-Most of the quality of the aroma and flavor are preserved thanks to the very fast drying occurring during this process3.
+Most of the aroma and flavour quality is preserved thanks to the fast drying occurring during this process3.

-• Spray-dried instant coffee powder is virtually coffee oil free and made up solely of tiny particles of coffee solids.
+- Spray-dried instant coffee powder is virtually oil-free and made up solely of tiny particles of coffee solids.

-• In appearance the froth made with this type of instant coffee looks very much like the crema foam on espresso but is actually much thicker, more stable and completely different in composition.
+- In appearance, the foam made with this type of instant coffee looks very much like the crema foam on espresso.
+Still, it is much thicker, more stable and completely different in composition.

-• Frappe foam can be described as tiny bubbles of air held together by the coffee solids.
-The virtual absence of coffee oil adds stability to the system, so that the bubble form does not collapse with the same ease as in the crema on espresso coffee4.
+- Frappe foam can be described as tiny bubbles of air held together by the coffee solids.
+The virtual absence of coffee oil adds stability to the system so that the bubble form does not collapse with the same ease as in the crema on espresso coffee.

 Dalgona Coffee Recipes